Towards a Finer Classification of Strongly Minimal Sets

 Suppose $a_1*a_2 = a_i$ and $a_2*a_1 = a_j$.
 Choose an element $a_k$ of $A$ distinct from $a_i$.
 There is a $g\in G_I$ with $g(a_i) =a_k$.
 The definition of a quasigroup is contradicted unless $a_i =a_j =a_k$; in that event replace $a_k$ with an $a_{k'}$ distinct from all $a$'s previously considered; this is easy since $|A|\geq 4$. \end{proof}

 While this solution to Motivating Problem~\ref{defqg}.1 invokes the decomposition, a more direct argument yields that result in \cite{BaldwinsmssII}.
-However, here we have the much stronger consequence of the decomposition asked for in Problem~\ref{defqg}.2, no truly $n$-ary function.
+However, we now show the much stronger consequence of the decomposition asked for in Problem~\ref{defqg}.2, no truly $n$-ary function.
 For smoother reading, we mention results from Sections~\ref{decomp} and \ref{main} that go through without any changes and pay attention to those results which requires some adaptations.

-Lemmas~\ref{cl0} and \ref{sum} work for Steiner's systems.
+Lemmas~\ref{cl0} and \ref{sum} work for Steiner systems.
 Lemma~\ref{alphpetals}.(2) and (3).(b) yield a stronger version Lemma~\ref{omni-G}.(1): If $|A^{m+1}_{i,j}| =1$ is $G_I$-invariant then $A^{m+1}_{i,k}$ determines a $G_I$-invariant non-linear petal $A^m_{f,i}$.
 Multiple realizations of $\boldsymbol{\alpha}$ in $\Ascr^{m+1}-\Ascr^{m}$ represent distinct petals but only one $*$-petal (linear cluster).
 We incorporate the role of Lemma~\ref{omni-G}.(2) in proving Lemma~\ref{Am-not-1-G} into the proof of Lemma~\ref{nonlin}.

 Comparing the argument for Lemma~\ref{omni-G} with Figure~\ref{fig:steiner_line} explains the main differences between Lemma~\ref{omni-G} for Hrushovski's examples and Lemma~\ref{nonlin} for Steiner systems.
 In Hrushovski's examples we obtain that $b_2$ is in two relations $R(b_2, c_1^0, c_3^0)$ and $R(b_2, c_1^1, c_3^1)$ with $\Ascr^{m-1}$, which contradicts $\Ascr^{m-1}\le M$.
 But, in Steiner systems we have just one line $\ell$, which contains points from different copies $C^0$ and $C^1$ of $A^{m+1}_{j,1}$.